-- gbasf2_install_directory: Defaults to ~/gbasf2KEK.
-If you installed gbasf2 into another location, you have to change that setting accordingly. - gbasf2_release: Defaults to the release of your currently set up basf2 release.
-Set this if you want the jobs to use another release on the grid. - gbasf2_print_status_updates: Defaults to True.
+- gbasf2_install_directory: Directory where gbasf2 is installed.
+Defaults to / cvmfs/belle.kek.jp/grid/gbasf2/pro/../.., which should point to the latest gbasf2 release. - gbasf2_release: Defaults to the release of your currently set up basf2 release.
+Set this if you want the jobs to use another release on the grid. - gbasf2_proxy_lifetime: Defaults to 24.
+When initializing a proxy, set the lifetime to this number of hours. - gbasf2_min_proxy_lifetime: Defaults to 0.
+During processing, prompt user to reinitialize proxy if remaining proxy lifetime drops below this number of hours. - gbasf2_print_status_updates: Defaults to True.
 By setting it to False you can turn off the printing of of the job summaries, that is the number of jobs in different states in a gbasf2 project. - gbasf2_max_retries: Default to 0.
 Maximum number of times that each job in the project can be automatically rescheduled until the project is declared as failed. - gbasf2_download_dataset: Defaults to True.
 Disable this setting if you don't want to download the output dataset from the grid on job success.
 As you can't use the downloaded dataset as an output target for luigi, you should then use the provided Gbasf2GridProjectTarget, as shown in the following example: